armory/docs/content/en/docs/armory-admin/policy-engine/policy-engine-use/example-policies.md

 ---
 title: Example Policies
 linkTitle: Example Policies
-Description: This page collects and indexes all the example poplicies in the Policy Engine package documentation.
+description: This page collects and indexes all the example poplicies in the Policy Engine package documentation.
+aliases:
+  - /docs/spinnaker-user-guides/policy-engine-use/example-policies/
 ---

 - Requires a reason to be provided for any rollback. ({{< linkWithTitle "docs/spinnaker-user-guides/policy-engine-use/packages/spinnaker.execution/stages.before/undoRolloutManifest.md" >}} )